Top 10 List of Blue Chip Companies to Watch in 2023

 Source: Historical stock performance: WYATT Investment Research

-Source: Business Insider This graph depicts the stock market development between 1927 to 1932, including the stock market crash between 1929 to 1932 - Please Note: Past performance does not indicate future results, nor is it a reliable indicator of future performance.
+Source: Business Insider.
+Captured May 13, 2022.
+This graph depicts the stock market development between 1927 to 1932, including the stock market crash between 1929 to 1932 - Please Note: Past performance does not indicate future results, nor is it a reliable indicator of future performance.

-Some of the most reputable and well-known changes that have occured in the last 5 years include:
+Some of the most reputable and well-known changes that have occurred in the last 5 years include:

 - When Walgreens Boots Alliance replaced General Electric in 2018.